Home

 • Level II Urban GSAR Certificate

-A list of Canine teams that have received Provincial Certification has been made available to the OFC as well as the Police Agencies in the Province for their use.
+A list of Canine teams that have received Provincial Certification will be made available to the OFC as well as the Police Agencies in the province for their use.

 Canine teams that have passed their Provincial Level II Certification will then be considered for future openings with the Provincial USAR,